December 9, 2025

 Penni Cart also supports real-time stock information and better handling of items in the cart.
 This gives customers clarity on what's available and reduces frustration from last minute stock issues.
 Because it's free until you launch your live site you can build and test your cart flows in advance without extra cost.

-Customizable Shopping Cart with Penni Cart on Webflow Penni Cart
+Customizable shopping cart with Penni Cart

-You can improve the cart step by step instead of relying on a fixed template.Test different layouts, button styles and product display options.
+You can improve the cart step by step instead of relying on a fixed template.
+Test different layouts, button styles and product display options.
 Highlight for your customers the important information like limited stock, bestsellers or add-on products.
+Over time even small changes to the cart and checkout can pay off in noticeable conversion rate optimization gains and repeat purchases.

 There comes a point where basic templates and standard apps limit what you can do.
-That’s usually when custom ecommerce development makes sense.
+That's usually when custom ecommerce development makes sense.
 If you want stronger support options like chatbots and live chat, if you want full control of your landing pages or if you care about deeper tracking and testing, custom work can unlock that for you.
+Campaign specific, custom landing pages for bundles or product launches can work far better than sending people to some generic part of your site.

 They can answer common questions all day, every day.
 They can perform tasks like shipping details, order status and basic product information without a human to intervene each time.
 This speeds up response times and reduces waiting time.
-The quicker the answers, often the fewer abandoned carts and less frustration.
+Your support team can then focus on the more complex issues instead of repeating the same answers all day.

 Live chat allows the customer to get in touch with a live human when they need it most.
 It helps when someone is about to buy but has a question or concern.
 Quick, honest answers at that moment can often make the difference between hesitation and a sale.
 That real-time support builds trust over time which invites them to come back.

-By design landing pages are focused.They’re built for one goal, not trying to serve every type of visitor.
+By design landing pages are focused.
+They're built for one goal, not trying to serve every type of visitor.
 Reviews and ratings are social proof.
 Various studies have shown that 70-90% of shoppers read reviews before buying and adding product reviews can lift conversions by 3-25% or more depending on volume and price point.
+A good landing page has a clear headline, concise and focused copy, one main call to action and social proof.

 Conclusion

 The features on your ecommerce website impact every part of the customer experience and your bottom line.
-So when you focus on clear navigation, strong product pages, good search and filters, real social proof and a strong cart and checkout experience you make it easier for people to buy from you and buy again.
+When you focus on clear navigation, strong product pages, good search and filters, real social proof and a strong cart and checkout experience you make it easier for people to buy from you and buy again.
+Tools like Penni Cart on Webflow give you more control over key steps like the cart and checkout.

 What are the key features an ecommerce website should have?